Interactive Components

 }

-And in the template we then call it using:
+And in the template, we then invoke it using:

 {control poll:paginator}

-For better understanding it's good to know how the tag is compiled to PHP code.
+For a better understanding, it's good to know how this tag translates into PHP code.

 {control poll}